 All configs include: structured JSON output, exit code gating (0=pass, 1=regression, 2=error), artifact upload, and report publishing.

--RenderOffScreen (GPU stats remain valid)suite.json filebCaptureTrace property or globally via --no-trace CLI flagperfguard history show --stat FrameTimeDrop-in configuration files for every major CI system.
-Auto-detection handles the rest.
+-RenderOffScreen (GPU stats remain valid)suite.json filebCaptureTrace property or globally via --no-trace CLI flagperfguard history show --stat FrameTimeGitHub Actions, Jenkins, GitLab, BuildGraph.
+All call the same shell wrapper, which detects the CI environment and runs the suite.

 Start Tutorial →Record, compare, export, and import baselines.
 Learn per-platform baseline strategies and threshold tuning for your project.